HyperMixer: An MLP-based Low Cost Alternative to Transformers: Method

-Theoretically, $h_1$ and $h_2$ could be any function, including sophisticated networks that consider non-linear interactions between tokens, such as the attention mechanism.
+to generate $\textbf{W}_1$ and $\textbf{W}_2$, respectively. } Theoretically, $h_1$ and $h_2$ could be any function, including sophisticated networks that consider non-linear interactions between tokens, such as the attention mechanism.
 However, this would defeat the purpose of our model, which is simplicity.
 Therefore, we choose to generate the rows of the weight matrices from each token independently via another MLP.
 Concretely, a hypernetwork function can be defined as